agelmore/agelmore.github.io/_posts/2015-4-19-Coverage-map.md

 ![Coverage map reads extracted from full database and normalized]({{ site.url }}/images/coverage.afterDN.png)

 Cool!
 You can really see that the normalization works.
 The coverage decreases to about 200 per basepair and it seems to even out a bit.
+Also interesting that those two spots around .75Mbp and 1.1Mbp - **I need to check what those are**.